abhi-kirk/ml-skillset/Machine Learning/Neural Nets/README.md

 - Early stopping.

 ~~~
-We should not have reduced overfitting considerably.
+We should now have reduced overfitting considerably.
 ~~~

 ## Tune